egenomics/scQCEA/index.md

 ### Issue reports
 If you find any error or suspicious bug, we will appreciate your report.
 Please write them in the github issues:(https://github.com/isarnassiri/scQCEA/issues)

-### References
+### References:
+Aibar, S., et al. SCENIC: single-cell regulatory network inference and clustering.
+Nature Methods 2017;14(11):1083-1086.
+Fairfax, B.P., et al. Peripheral CD8+ T cell characteristics associated with durable responses to immune checkpoint blockade in patients with metastatic melanoma.
+Nature Medicine 2020;26(2):193-199.
-scQCEA: A Framework for Annotation and Quality Control Report of Single-Cell RNA-Sequencing Data.
-Isar Nassiri, Benjamin Fairfax, Angela Lee, Yanxia Wu, David Buck, Paolo Piazza.
+Nassiri, I., Fairfax, B., Lee, A., Wu, Y., Buck, D., Piazza, P. scQCEA: A Framework for Annotation and Quality Control Report of Single-Cell RNA-Sequencing Data.